SoheilKhatibi/RoboCup-Humanoid-MRL-Webots-Simulation/README.md

 The project is built using Webots.
 - The world and proto files are actually the developed versions of the files used in previous versions of [Webots](https://cyberbotics.com/).
 - Regarding the MRL-HSL simulated robot, just note that this robot simulation is done by modifying the [Webots Robotis OP2](https://www.cyberbotics.com/doc/guide/robotis-op2?version=cyberbotics:R2019a-rev1) proto file.
-Also, The simulated file includes minor inaccuracies and problems that are to be resolved.
+Also, the simulated file includes minor inaccuracies and problems that are to be resolved.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>